 The Link Between LEMS and Cancer

-Approximately 60% of LEMS cases are caused by an underlying tumor, typically small cell lung cancer (SCLC).42 The reported median time between onset of LEMS and a subsequent cancer diagnosis is 6 months.9 Patients with SCLC-LEMS are more frequently found while still having limited disease.41 With regular screening, most SCLCs can be discovered within 1 year of a LEMS diagnosis.9,43
+Approximately 60% of LEMS cases are caused by an underlying tumor, typically small cell lung cancer (SCLC).39 The reported median time between onset of LEMS and a subsequent cancer diagnosis is 6 months.9 Patients with LEMS associated with SCLC are more frequently found while still having limited disease.40 With regular screening, most SCLCs can be discovered within 1 year of a LEMS diagnosis.9,41

 In this section, we’ll present clinical and practical information that will help you better understand the relationship between these two diseases and how you can use these insights to improve clinical outcomes for your patients.